kanishka-linux/reminiscence/README.md

 8. **About Databse**

     By default, reminiscence uses sqlite database, but users can replace it with any database supported by django ORM like postgresql.
-Some simple instructions for using postgresql with django are available [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04) and [here](https://wiki.archlinux.org/index.php/PostgreSQL).
+Some simple instructions for using postgresql with django are available [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04) .
+Users can also take a look at this [wiki](https://wiki.archlinux.org/index.php/PostgreSQL), for proper postgresql database setup.
 There might be some changes in the instructions depending on the OS and distributions you are using.

 9. **gunicorn plus nginx setup** (optional)